Testing Setup

 The MockNetworkProvider

 is a special network provider that allows you to evaluate transactions locally without interacting with the Bitcoin Cash network.
 This is useful when writing automated tests for your contracts, or when debugging your contract locally.
-By default, it generates some random mock UTXOs for the contract address, but you can also add your own UTXOs to the provider.
+To create a new virtual UTXO use provider.addUtxo()

 import { MockNetworkProvider, randomUtxo, randomToken, randomNFT } from 'cashscript';